anubhavsrivastava/theanubhav.com/_posts/2019-04-7-coping-with-technical-debts.md

 #### Reactively bringing debt to notice and communicating

-One may not have idea beforehand about a thing, but over a period of time, one might understand a better way to do thesame thing.
+One may not have idea beforehand about a thing, but over a period of time, one might understand a better way to do the same thing.
 Thus sensing some debts.
 In such cases, developer should declare EOL for such part/piece.
 It would be better to discuss things with team and propose the solution to help future selves.
 As a team, one of the most important steps to take in managing technical debt is to acknowledge that it exists in the first place and share that discovery with key stakeholders.
 It should be the responsibility of technical management to set the tone and communicate to non-technical managers about the true cost of technical debt.
 The head must also explain the importance of paying down technical debt sooner rather than later.

 #### Continuous documentation